Solène Kerlo

 2022

-Galerie du Vivant, exposition collective, Modern Art Fair & Hum Magazine, Paris
+Galerie du Vivant, group exhibition, Modern Art Fair & Hum Magazine, Paris

-Earth, exposition collective, Art House by Kalo Architecture, Paris
+Earth, group exhibition, Art House by Kalo Architecture, Paris

-Residency with Plateau Urbain x Aquitanis, Caisse des Dépôts, Bordeaux
+Residency with Plateau Urbain x Aquitanis, supported by Caisse des Dépôts, Bordeaux, France

 2025